 If you can’t get high-speed internet from a DSL or fixed wireless provider, mobile broadband will be your next best option.
-But, we recommend going with a company like Blazing Hog.
-Blazing Hog has agreements with the large mobile broadband providers like Verizon, AT&T, and T-Mobile that allow you to get unlimited data with no data caps.
-Service from Blazing Hog is $99/month, but to get unlimited internet it’s well worth it.
+Recommend going with a company like GotW3.
+GotW3 has agreements with the large mobile broadband providers that allow you to get tons of data, a lower ping rate, and great speeds.
+Service from GotW3 is $109/month, but to get a good solution while living rural, it’s well worth it.

 How is the gaming experience on mobile broadband?

-The average speed of a mobile broadband user is around 25 Mbps with a ping around 40 ms. If you are around the average and can get an unlimited plan through Blazing Hog or a similar company, you will have no limitations on gaming!
+The average speed of a mobile broadband user is around 25 Mbps with a ping around 40 ms. If you are around the average you will have little tono limitations on gaming!

 Will mobile broadband be available to me?

 Cell service through the major providers covers almost the entire US, meaning there’s a good chance mobile broadband service is available to you.
 You can use a tool like this to see which cell providers have towers near you.
 To get service, you must live within 12 miles (20 KM) of a AT&T, T-mobile, Sprint, or Verizon tower.